 We’ve also found that teams are better able to achieve their quality assurance goals if they design their QA strategy and test plan internally.
 (We go into more detail about how to do that in this article on QA test strategy and this article on how to build a test plan.)

 Of course, if you’ve never developed a QA strategy before, it pays to have expert guidance.
-For our customers who unlock premium Professional features, our customer success team offers 30 days of one-on-one support to walk you through the best practices for manual and automated testing.
+As part of our Unlimited plan, you’ll get a dedicated customer success manager to help you develop a testing strategy that makes sense for you.